 My grandparents always had that mentality of keeping things just in case World War 3 ever started.
 While I wasn’t as concerned about it, I am sort of wired to constantly feel the need to save in case hard times fall upon us.
 In case there is another Hitler or Mussolini or another atomic bomb.

 I try and control those fears.
-But minimalism has helped me to understand that I truly don’t need as many things even if those horrible times were to happen, and to realize that it’s ok to let go of what we have.
+But minimalism lifestyle tips have helped me to understand that I truly don’t need as many things even if those horrible times were to happen, and to realize that it’s ok to let go of what we have.

 It’s ok to donate what we don’t use and give it to the rest of the world.
 After all we are so far away from poverty in this country.